dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 To address issues around message ordering that can lead to bugs, one usually employs locking mechanisms to ensure that e.g. a caller (or anyone) can only execute an entire call (which involves several messages) once at a time.
 A simple example is also given in the [community conversation](https://www.youtube.com/watch?v=PneRzDmf_Xw&list=PLuhDt1vhGcrez-f3I0_hvbwGZHZzkZ7Ng&index=2&t=4s) mentioned above.

 The locks would usually be released in the callback.
 That bears the risk that the lock may never be released in case the callback traps, as we discussed in [avoid traps after await](#avoid-traps-after-await).
 In Rust, there is a nice pattern to avoid this issue by using Rust's `Drop` implementation.
 The example code below shows how one can implement a lock per caller (`CallerGuard`) with a `Drop` implementation.
 From Rust CDK version 0.5.1, any local variables still go out of scope if the callback traps, so the lock on the caller is released even in that case.
+Technically, the CDK calls into the `ic0.call_on_cleanup` API to release these resources.
+Note that the `Drop` function is only executed for callbacks and not all messages in general, as `ic0.call_on_cleanup` is only executed for those.

     pub struct State {
         pending_requests: BTreeSet<Principal>,